SeniorIgor/Hacker-News-Docker/README.md

 # <a href="https://github.com/SeniorIgor/Hacker-News-Docker/blob/master/README.md#-hacker-news-docker"></a> Hacker-News-Docker
-### Hacker-News-Docker - копия проекта <a href="https://github.com/SeniorIgor/Hacker-News#-hacker-news">Hacker-News</a> с конфигурацией сборки в Docker image.
+### Hacker-News-Docker - copy of <a href="https://github.com/SeniorIgor/Hacker-News#-hacker-news">Hacker-News</a> project with build configuration in Docker image.

-1. Приложение разработано с использованием React и Redux.
-2. Реализован бэкенд для хостинга статики и API для инкапсуляции внешних запросов на Node.JS.
-3. Создана конфигурация сборки проекта в Docker image.
+1. Application build in React with Redux
+2. Сonsumes the REST API endpoints provided by <a href="https://news.ycombinator.com/news">API Hacker News</a>.
+3. Implemented a backend for hosting statics and an API for encapsulating external requests on Node.JS.
+4. Created project build configuration in Docker image.

 ---